 You can uncover the best stocks to buy or sell before they’re reported with our Earnings ESP Filter.

-Here are four REITs that have the right combination of elements to deliver a positive surprise this season:
+Here are four REITs that have the right combination of elements to deliver a positive surprise this season.
+Also, the diversification benefits that real estates offer make them prudent investment choices now.

-Equity Residential is scheduled to release its earnings figures on Jul 30.
+SBA Communications is scheduled to release earnings figures on May 5.

 You can see the complete list of today’s Zacks #1 Rank stocks here.

-Federal Realty is set to report its quarterly numbers on Aug 1.
+VEREIT Inc. is set to report quarterly numbers on May 20.

 Note: Anything related to earnings presented in this write-up represent funds from operations (FFO) — a widely used metric to gauge the performance of REITs.